cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ### Translation documents for resistant teams

 Several teams pushed back because they did not understand *why their definition was changing.* Their version worked for their context.
-I built a "metric translation" for each team: *"Your old definition counted X. The canonical definition does not include X because Y. Here is what changes for your specific reports and how to adjust."* This cut resistance dramatically.
-People do not resist change; they resist change they do not understand.
+I built a "metric translation" for each team: *"Your old definition counted X. The canonical definition excludes X for this reason: Y. Here is what changes for your specific reports and how to adjust."* This cut resistance dramatically.
+Resistance dropped once people understood what was changing and why.

-### Data contracts as prevention, not detection
+### Data contracts that prevent issues instead of only detecting them

 Triggered by an 8% KPI discrepancy incident.
 I built data contracts: each source system documents schema, refresh cadence, quality SLAs, and breaking change notification rules.
 Any schema change requires sign-off before downstream pipelines refresh.
 Monitoring catches problems after they have polluted downstream reports.
 Contracts prevent them.
 The 8% incident was caused by a schema change that broke a JOIN condition silently.
 After implementing contracts: zero similar incidents in 12 consecutive months.

 This aligns with the broader principle of computational data governance: governance practices, including lineage, quality, retention, and security policies, must be automated and integrated as first-class citizens in any mature data platform.
 Treating governance as an afterthought is what makes data systems fragile, regardless of how sophisticated the underlying architecture is.

-### Governance council as shared ownership, not approval gate
+### Governance council as shared ownership instead of a pure approval gate

 Created a metric governance council with representatives from analytics, engineering, legal, and operations.
 Quarterly reviews.
 Each team had voting rights on metric changes.
-This was not bureaucratic overhead.
-It was an influence mechanism.
-Co-owners advocate for the system internally.
-Approvers create bottlenecks.
+The council functioned as an influence mechanism: co-owners advocate for the system internally, while a pure approval gate would have created bottlenecks.
 The council turned stakeholders from "people who must be consulted" into "people who own the standard."

 ### What I'd say no to